 X has the lowest average engagement rate of any major social platform.
 The platform-wide number sits around 0.10% in 2026, down from 0.14% in 2023.
-If you're comparing that to Instagram's 0.98% or TikTok's 4.9%, it looks terrible.
+Compared to Instagram's 0.98% or TikTok's 4.9%, that looks terrible.

 How X Engagement Rate Is Calculated